Salt & Wind Travel

 18th Arrondissement: Montmartre and Sacré-Cœur

-The 18th arrondissement is centered around the charming hilltop Montmartre (“La Butte”), a former artists’ village once frequented by Picasso and Dali, and home to the imposing Sacré-Cœur basilica.
-It’s a bohemian neighborhood with narrow streets, lively cafes, and vibrant markets, and it is best known for its cobblestoned streets, the basilica, the famous Rue Lepic, and lovely cemetery.
-A bonus is that it’s in close proximity to the famed flea market, Saint-Ouen, making it ideal for vintage lovers.
+It’s a bohemian neighborhood with narrow streets, lively cafes, and vibrant markets.
+Home to some of our favorite French crepe spots, it is best known for its cobblestoned streets, the basilica, the famous Rue Lepic, and the lovely cemetery.
+A bonus is that it’s close to the famed flea market, Saint-Ouen, making it ideal for vintage lovers.

 Pros: Lots of lovely cobblestoned streets and views back on the city center